Our Guide to Glass Bottle Colours

 Several colouring agents are found in the creation of green glass, and with the impurities in the glass-making process, the colours all vary.
 Iron and copper produce very different green glass shades, and chemicals like chromium oxide produce a yellow-green colour.

 Green glass, like blue glass, provides a moderate amount of protection against UV light.
-This is why green glass bottles are often used for beverages such as beer and sparkling water.
+This is why green glass bottles are often used for aromatherapy products and herbal extracts, as well as beverages such as beer and sparkling water.
 However, green glass does not provide as much protection as darker shades such as amber and brown glass.

 There are many variations of amber – including yellow, golden and red amber, honey amber and olive amber – and the different densities of the glass colour vary, too.

-Amber is among the most popular glass bottle finishes – providing plenty of protection against harmful UV light to keep its contents fresh, hygienic and safe.
+Amber is among the most popular glass bottle finishes – providing plenty of protection against harmful UV light to keep its contents fresh, hygienic, and safe.
+Because of their dependable UV protection qualities, they are often the standard choice for pharmacy packaging, controlled substance packaging, and many other types of packaging for reliable preservation of photosensitive products.

 Amber glass bottles are made from virgin materials and, compared with many alternative products, are easy to recycle – making them an attractive sustainable option for brands that are conscious of their environmental impact.

-To find out more about the unique properties of glass packaging and find the perfect product for your medicines, contact our expert team.
+To find out more about the unique properties of our glass packaging and find the perfect packaging for your product, our expert team will be glad to assist you when you contact us.